-Enadenotucirev (previously known as ColoAd1) is a clinical stage, highly potent broad spectrum oncolytic virus therapeutic with the potential to target the vast majority of solid tumors.
-Efficient intravenous delivery of enadenotucirev has been demonstrated clinically, giving it the potential to offer systemic therapy for advanced cancers.
+Enadenotucirev is a clinical stage oncolytic virus therapeutic with broad potential to target solid tumor carcinomas.
+Delivery of enadenotucirev to tumors has been demonstrated in the clinic following intravenous administration, giving enadenotucirev the potential for systemic treatment of cancers.

 View clinical trials with Enadenotucirev.